hermeznetwork/docs/docs/developers/sdk.md

 ```

 ## Create a Wallet
 We can create a new Hermez wallet by providing the Ethereum account index associated with the provider initialized.
-This wallet will store the Ethereum and BabyJubJub keys for the Hermez account.
-The Ethereum address is used to authorize L1 transactions, and the BabyJubJub key is used to authorize L2 transactions.
+This wallet will store the Ethereum and Baby JubJub keys for the Hermez account.
+The Ethereum address is used to authorize L1 transactions, and the Baby JubJub key is used to authorize L2 transactions.
 We will create two wallets

 ```js
   // Create 1st wallet